Orbital-Web/Raphael/README.md

     del main.o
     main.exe human "Human" Raphael "Raphael"
     ```
-5. Try out other settings with command-line arguments (`main.exe -help`)
+5. Try out other features (`main.exe -help`)

+The compilation process should be similar for Linux and macOS, though setting up SFML may be slightly different.
+Please refer to the [official SFML documentation](https://www.sfml-dev.org/tutorials/2.6/).